anujaraj/Gsoc-2022-Final-submission/Report.md

 ## Future Aspects

 I intend to improve this project and also it can act as the starting point for anyone who would be interested in contributing to the project further.
-A few of the improvements and new features could be the following:
+A few of the improvements and new features could be the following:</br>
-Performing Automated pa11y testing over the Wagtail’s Bakery Demo Admin interface Extending the contrast improvements to Wagtail’s Bakery Demo site
+Performing Automated pa11y testing over the Wagtail’s Bakery Demo Admin interface</br>
+Extending the contrast improvements to Wagtail’s Bakery Demo site</br>

 ## Remarks